a-s-russo/password-manager/README.md

 ## Features

-- Save email/username and passwords for websites.
+- Save email address and password for websites.
 - Generate random passwords (and copy to the clipboard automatically).
 - Search for and delete existing entries.